Sustainability >

 Stakeholder feedback, signatory reporting and expert scientific and technical research help to maintain the Program's relevance and effectiveness.
 The Program's latest results include:

-• Eighty percent of Signatories achieved at least 80% compliance with program commitments relevant to their business.
+• All Signatories, including first-time reporters, achieved at least 50% compliance with commitments relevant to their business.

 Read our latest Five-Year Evaluation of the PSP (2018 - 2022) here.